SCUTZKX0621/nimo-markdown-cv/index.md

 ## Grades & Awards

 Mathematic:
-- Won the second prize in “The Chinese Mathematics Competitions”(CMC)，Guangdong Province.`2021.10 `
+- Won the second prize in "The Chinese Mathematics Competitions(CMC)"，Guangdong Province.`2021.10 `
-- Won the Excellence Award College Mathematics Challenge Competitions.`2021.3 `
+- Won the Excellence Award in"College Mathematics Challenge Competitions".`2021.3 `

 ## Skills